saminkosaurusrex/Tripity/README.md

 # Tripity
 ### Description
 Trip planner app

-This product final project for IZA at Faculty of Information Technology Brno University of Technology
+This product is final project for IZA at Faculty of Information Technology Brno University of Technology